Chukwuebuka-2003/ebuka-rust/README.md

 - A relative path: This is the path to the item in the module tree.
 Relative paths start with the current module and end with the item you want to find and uses self, super or an identifier in the current module.

 Both absolute and relative paths are followed by one or more identifiers separated by "::"

+# Making Structs and Enums Public
+If you use pub before a struct definition, you make the struct public, but the struct fields will still be private